 Much like the design of the cab, the Kangoo’s driving experience does the job but isn’t likely to excite you.

 The steering and pedals are light, and it feels nimble enough around town.
-But you’ll find you have to put plenty of effort into turning the steering wheel before the van actually changes direction, and the manual gearbox seems more interested in putting up a fight than cooperating smoothly.
+But you’ll find you have to put plenty of effort into turning the steering wheel before the van actually changes direction, and the manual gearbox could be easier to get on with.

 Is the electric Renault Kangoo any good?

-Counter-point to much of this are the ZE electric models, which are far quieter and offer the simplicity of a single-speed transmission – which acts just like an automatic – as standard.
+The ZE electric models are far quieter and offer the simplicity of a single-speed transmission – which acts just like an automatic – as standard.

 The electric motor’s instant torque and energy-recovering braking effect whenever you lift off the accelerator make them easy to drive, too, especially around town.
 Although they do run out of steam at higher speeds or when faced with a particularly big hill.